 Keep in mind that the former Magical Express, a complimentary bus system. that transported Disney World resort guests from the Orlando International Airport, no longer runs.
 So you’ll have to use one of the other bus systems like The Sunshine Flyer or take a taxi or rideshare if you didn’t rent a car.

 Orlando is a great city to explore, and there are so many things to see and do.
-No matter how you choose to get around, you’ll have no trouble getting to all of the city’s attractions or theme parks.
+No matter how you get around, you’ll have no trouble getting to all of the city’s attractions or theme parks.

 What to pack for a trip to Orlando, Florida